 Robert Roche, co-founder of IS Seafood, is an American business leader and investor who has lived and worked in Asia for more than 30 years.
-Recognizing the need for high-quality imported food in China, he founded IS Seafood, along with Bigir Stefansson and Benjamin Johnson.
+Recognizing the need for high-quality imported food in China, he founded IS Seafood, along with Birgir Stefansson and Benjamin Johnson.

-Roche is also the co-founder and Executive Chairman of Acorn International, a leading media and branding company in China, which is publicly traded on the New York Stock Exchange (ATV), and the Executive Chairman and founder of Oak Lawn Marketing, an omni-channel brand response company in Japan.
-He also serves as the President of Roche Enterprises, a company that invests in a broad range of industry sectors, including consumer products, media, hospitality, real estate, financial, energy, and logistics.
+Roche is also the co-founder and Executive Chairman of Acorn International, a leading direct marketing and branding company in China, and the Executive Chairman and founder of Oak Lawn Marketing, an omni-channel brand response company in Japan.
+He also serves as the President of Roche Enterprises, a company that invests in a broad range of industry sectors, including consumer products, hospitality, real estate, financial, and logistics.

 As one of China’s leading ex-pat investors, Roche helped finance and launch the award-winning URBN Hotel in Shanghai in 2004.
 URBN is China’s first carbon-neutral hotel and was built using recycled materials from 1920s Shanghai buildings.
 The hotel has since expanded and earned multiple awards including “Hotel with Lowest Carbon Theme Design” by <T+> Magazine and “China Best Environmental Hotel” by Voyage magazine.
 In 2013, Robert Roche co-founded Cachet Hotel Group, an international hospitality management company with offices in China and the U.S.